midtown-ai/glossary/glossary/r.md

 # Recall

+ ~ same as [sensitivity] or [TPR]

+ ~ High recall = test is effective at detecting positive cases without missing many / describe the ability of a model to find all the relevant cases within a dataset

- Metric used for [model evaluation] when the cost of false negatives is high.
+ Metric used for [model evaluation] when the cost of [false negatives] is high.
 For example, in disease prediction, it is critical not to miss any positive cases.

  Recall is the fraction of malignant tumors (of one class) that the system identified (correctly).
 Recall measures the fraction of truly malignant tumors that were detected.
 Recall is important in medical cases where it doesn’t matter whether we raise a false alarm but the actual positive cases should not go undetected!